SchrodingerandDoraemon/Notes/Java/antra_java.md

 the relation of subset
 JDK: JRE + dev tools
 JRE = JVM + java SE stardard librart
 JVM = stands for Java Virtual Machine, is a virtual machine that understands and runs java bytecodes.
+JVM has the memory structure is the explicit difference from normal VM.

 ### Java hotspot
 What Is HotSpot?
 HotSpot, also called Java HotSpot Virtual Machine, or HotSpot JVM, is an implementation of the JVM (Java Virtual Machine) Specification originallly developed by Sun Microsystems and now supported by Oracle Corporation.